Criteria-first

 We avoid listicles without criteria, winner-takes-all framing, and pages that mention Stellary too early when the reader is still trying to understand the category.

-We also avoid presenting volatile model guidance as timeless advice.
+We also avoid presenting volatile model guidance as timeless advice, padding pages to chase word counts, and re-ranking tools without re-testing them.